 Gender-based violence (GBV) is any harm perpetrated against a person based on power inequalities resulting from gender roles.
 This includes, but is not limited to, violence against women and girls.
 Violence against women and girls is most often perpetrated by someone the woman knows.
 Child abuse, intimate partner violence, acquaintance and date rape, "honor" killings, femicide, child marriage, and human trafficking are all examples of GBV.

 Men and boys are often victims of GBV as well.
 A common example occurs in cultures where homosexuality is seen as departing from accepted and expected male behavior.
 Men who have sex with men may experience violence from discrimination, verbal abuse, or physical abuse.
-Children of both sexes are the largest group of victims of GBV.
+In addition, young people with disabilities or LGBTQ youth experience gender-based violence.

 Gender-based violence can have severe negative health consequences for those who experience it.
 This can include the immediate physical consequences of a violent act but can also include long-term mental health consequences.
 Other examples of the effects of GBV include unintended pregnancies, HIV and other sexually transmitted infections, and even death.